-After the incident has occurred the Emergency Response Team/Threat Assessment Team will conduct a detailed investigation.
+After the incident has occurred the appropriate Building-Level Emergency Response Team/Threat Assessment Team will conduct a detailed investigation.
 It is the purpose of the Team to focus on facts that may prevent recurrence, not find fault.
 The Team conducting the investigation will: